Roman Centurion Wooden Scutum AH-6711

 The Scutum, or shield, was the main form of body protection of the Roman soldiers.
 It served the purpose to deflect missiles targeted at the soldiers, as well as protect them from the impact of hand held weapons yielded at them.
-The shields large size allowed the soldiers to form a "tustudo'' or shield wall that could protect them during an advance.
-The Praetorians used the oval shield early in their history is guaranteed by the tombstone from Aquileia.
+The shield's large size allowed the soldiers to form a "tustudo'' or shield wall that could protect them during an advance.
+The Praetorians used the oval shield early in their history as guaranteed by the tombstone from Aquileia.
 They were in continuous use into the reign of Domitian (AD 81-96).
 This has been taken to contrast with the rectangular scutum adopted universally by the legions in the first half of the 1st Century.
 By the end of the 2nd century, both public and private monuments show a return to the oval shield for both Legionaries and Praetorians, although a 3rd Century example of Dura Eoropos proves that the rectangular scutum did survive.
-Our Roman Centurion Wooden Scutum has a Linen Covered Wooden Core 48" x 30"
+Our Roman Centurion Scutum has a linen covered wooden core 48" x 30".

 to be the first one to share your opinion!